 You can even place his old baby monitor in the room.
-This will allow you to see what’s happening without going inside.
+This allows you to see what’s happening without going inside.

-You might not think you’re rewarding your toddler during these early wake ups, but he might see it differently.
+You might not think you’re rewarding your toddler during these early wake-ups, but she might see it differently.

-Giving him attention of any kind—positive or negative—rewards him in some way.
-For instance, don’t get him up for the day, even if it’s to drink a cup of milk or snuggle with books.
-Avoid turning on the television or bringing him to your bed until you’re ready for the day.
+Giving attention of any kind—positive or negative—rewards her in some way.
+For instance, don’t get her up for the day, even if it’s to drink a cup of milk or snuggle with books.
+Avoid turning on the television or bringing her to your bed until you’re ready for the day.

 Similarly, avoid engaging in power struggles, even if you’re sleep deprived and delirious.
-Not only is he less likely to take in any lessons, you’re also reinforcing the wake ups with your attention (even if negative).
+Not only is she less likely to take in any lessons, but you’re also reinforcing the wake-ups with your attention (even if negative).

 6. Treat early mornings like the middle of the night